suncongxd/ReCFA-dev/README.md

-# Development Repo of Resilient Remote Control-Flow Attestation #
+# Development Repo of Resilient Control-Flow Attestation #

-Private repo for the dev of RRCFA.
+Repo for the dev of RRCFA.

 ## Benchmarks

-Benchmarks include:

-1. SPEC CPU2006 C benchmarks
+Benchmarks include SPEC CPU2006 C benchmarks
-2. nginx 1.16.0

 ## A checker to summarize the related offsets under instrumentation.